 - Kaggle.com – – A popular data sharing site.
 Some datasets are well suited for Tableau analysis; others are better suited to different tools/techniques (e.g., machine learning, sentiment analysis, network analysis, etc.).
 I like this site because it gives a “usability” rating for each dataset and has better search capabilities than other sites (I’m looking at you, Data.World).

 - Data.World – Another popular data sharing site.
 Content is posted by users and has varying levels of coverage and quality.

-- V-Dem – Public Policy students, take note of this!
-Curated and referenced dataset on 483 measures covering 202 countries over 240 years.
+- ACLED – International Public Policy students, take note of this!
+Curated dataset on Armed Conflict Locations and Events.

 - Tableau Sponsored Learning